An Introduction to Terraform Environment Variables

 This block syntax defines a new variable by giving it a name, and the type keyword specifies its type.
 We can provide an optional description and default value (optional) using description and default keywords.

-Terraform supports various types which can be categorized, as follows:
+Terraform supports various types, which can be categorized as follows:

-1. Primitive Types: Like string, number and bool.
+1. Primitive Types (string, number and bool)

 Definition: